zphrs/MVHSSchedule/README.md

+# MVHS Schedule

+MVHS Schedules is an easy library to fetch the periods on any specific day.
+It returns an array of Periods (Period {start: Date; end: Date; period: string}) to represent periods.
+It will work no matter what timezone it is run in.

+I use the firebase REST api to fetch the schedule and then I cache it to localstorage.
+It will refresh the data if it is older than a day.

 # TSDX User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.